 Members of European Apostolic Leaders are committed to maintaining the highest possible levels of integrity of personal character and operational methodology among its members.
 Although European Apostolic Leaders is not a primary accountability structure, membership in European Apostolic Leaders does imply an additional apostolic accountability.

 The office of European Apostolic Leaders (EAL) is in Oslo, Norway and serves as the administrative and communication hub for sharing of vision, perspectives, information and building relationships, and this webpage serves that end.
-Jan-Aage Torp is our Director.
+Jan-Aage Torp is our President.